vpinball/b2s-designer/CONTRIBUTING.md

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to [INSERT CONTACT METHOD].
+Instead sensitive bugs must be sent by email to [B2S Designer devs](mailto:VisualPinballX+b2s-designer@gmail.com?subject=[GitHub]%20security%20vulnerabilities).
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: